dirvine/data_chain/docs/data_blocks.md

 2. Enabling data to be republished in a secure manner.

 Point 2 can be further sub divided.
-The ability to start a node and make it's data available is obviously required where large amounts of data are required to be maintained.
-Another large advantage is the ability for such a network to recover from a full system outage (full network collapse, worldwide power outage etc.).
+The ability to start a node and make its data available is required where large amounts of data are required to be maintained.
+Another large advantage is the ability for such a network to recover from a full system outage, such as a full network collapse, or worldwide power outage, for example.

-Another very useful "side effect" of data republish is in network upgrades.
+Furthermore, another very useful "side effect" of data republish is in network upgrades.
 As long as two versions of nodes have the ability to accept and store such data, even immediate stem wide  upgrades may be an option, that was not previously possible.
 This component requires some further research, but would appear to offer a significant advantage.